Russia’s Lavrov arrives in South Africa to continue Kremlin’s charm offensive

 There have been calls recently to expand the BRICS organisation, which has taken on a political dimension in recent years, to include other leading emerging markets such as Argentina, Algeria and Iran, all of which have already filed applications to join.

-Other countries mulling BRICS membership include the Kingdom of Saudi Arabia (KSA), Egypt and Turkey, all of which have maintained good relations with Moscow inspite of the war.
+Other countries mulling BRICS membership include the Kingdom of Saudi Arabia (KSA), Egypt and Turkey, all of which have maintained good relations with Moscow in spite of the war.

-The Kremlin has been improving its hand in the Middle East after the rupture in relations between KSA and the US as they have become competitors on the international oil market.
+The Kremlin has been improving its hand in the Middle East after the rupture in relations between KSA and the US since they have become competitors on the international oil market.
 Moreover, Moscow has successfully positioned itself as an “honest broker” in the Middle East, maintaining good relations with Israel, Syria, Iran and Iraq, amongst others, all of which suffer from very difficult mutual relations.

 The new candidates have collectively a population of 220mn people and Egypt alone will bring 102mn on its own and is an important Russian trade partner.

 Lavrov and his South African counterpart last met on the sidelines of the 77th session of the UN General Assembly.
-The sides then reaffirmed mutual interest in the deepening of political dialogue and further development of relations of strategic partnership.
+The sides then reaffirmed mutual interest in the deepening of political dialogue and the further development of relations of strategic partnership.

 There is a growing competition between Russia and the West for influence in Africa, with the Kremlin being far out in the lead thanks to its Soviet legacy; during the Cold War, the USSR wooed Africa, emphasising the West’s colonial domination of the Continent, something that Russia never did.
-Today, Lavrov has continued to emphasize Western colonialist attitudes to a receptive audience.
+Today, Lavrov has continued to emphasise Western colonialist attitudes to a receptive audience.

 However, the West has restarted its charm campaign in an attempt to counter Russian influence.
 In December, Washington held a US-African Leaders conference attended by all but a handful of heads of state or government.
-The White House has also established a $600bn infrastructure fund for investments into the Continent.
+The White House has also established a $600bn infrastructure fund for investments into the continent.
 Washington committed the first $55bn to Africa during the December summit.

-Russia continues to hold the upper hand as many countries in Africa rely on Russia for the supply of commodities, oil, gas, grain, arms and increasingly nuclear technology.
-Egypt is in the middle of building its first reactor and South Africa is in talks to build a second Russian-made reactor.
+Moscow continues to hold the upper hand as many countries in Africa rely on Russia for the supply of commodities, oil, gas, grain, arms and, increasingly, nuclear technology.
+Egypt is in the middle of building its first reactor and South Africa is in talks to construct a second Russian-made reactor.